Pontoon Tiny House: Considerations Before Building or Buying

 You love this idea, and I'm right there with you!
 But, like me, you still have questions: Is it safe?
 Are there special rules and regulations involved?
 And then there's the biggest question of all: How much will it cost?

 This guide can help you with all that.
-You can read on to find information on state law and permit guidelines, types of tiny houses to consider, costs, transportation, and more.
+You can read on to find information on state law and permit guidelines, types of pontoon tiny houseboats to consider building or buying, costs, transportation, and more.

 If you're as intrigued as I am (mine's already built in my head!), read this guide to get answers and maybe even get started.